Catholic Charismatic Renewal: CCR Golden Jubilee 2017

-In response to the invitation of Pope Francis, ICCRS and Catholic Fraternity organised together the Catholic charismatic renewal golden jubilee in 2017.
+In response to the invitation of Pope Francis, ICCRS and Catholic Fraternity organized together the Catholic charismatic renewal golden jubilee in 2017.
 The event began on May 31 and celebrations continued until Pentecost Mass on June 4.

 Ecumenical implications

-Given that the charismatic movement has spread across numerous Christian denominations, it carries implications with respect to advancing ecumenism.
+Given that the Charismatic movement has spread across various Christian denominations, it carries implications with respect to advancing ecumenism.
 As the charismatic movement spread among Catholics, speakers from other Christian denominations have been invited to lecture at Catholic conferences.
-Leo Joseph Suenens, a Cardinal in the Catholic Church, led a study of Catholic charismatic renewal; its conclusion stated that "It is evident that the charismatic renewal is a major ecumenical force and is de facto ecumenical in nature."
+Leo Joseph Suenens, a Cardinal in the Catholic Church, led a study of charismatic renewal within the Catholic Church; its conclusion stated that "It is evident that the charismatic renewal is a major ecumenical force and is de facto ecumenical in nature."
 Ecumenical covenant communities arose within the Catholic charismatic movement with members from major Christian denominations (Catholic, Lutheran, Anglican, Reformed, etc.); notable examples include Word of God and People of Praise.
-Theologians Peter Hocken, Tony Richie and Christopher A. Stephenson have written that these covenant communities demonstrate that "A shared life based on baptism in the Holy Spirit could and should be lived ecumenically."
+Theologians Peter Hocken, Tony Richie, and Christopher A. Stephenson have written that these covenant communities demonstrate that "A shared life based on baptism in the Holy Spirit could and should be lived ecumenically."